slogan621/tscharts/routingslip/routingslipentry.md

    on what is passed, either a routingslip object or an array of routingslip object ids is returned.

    `routingslip` routingslip id.
-If specified with a clinicstation, a single routing slip entry is returned.
+If specified with a station, a single routing slip entry is returned.
 Otherwise, all routing slip entries for the routing slip are returned in an array.<br />
-   `clinicstation` clinicstation id.
-If specified alone, routing slips entires for all patients are returned for the clinicstation.
+   `station` station id.
+If specified alone, routing slips entries for all patients are returned for the station.
 If specified with routingslip, then a single routing slip entry is returned. <br />

    **Optional:**